-The following suggestions are offered as support in your effort to maximize learning by a student who is hard of hearing or deaf.
+The following suggestions are offered as support in your effort to maximize learning and ensure equal access in the classroom for students who are deaf or hard of hearing.

-- Preferential Seating – refers to flexible seating within six feet of you (or whoever verbally presents to the class).
-This should be away from background noise such as open doors to hallways, windows, or active areas as much as possible.
+- Deaf and hard of hearing students will usually require seating at the front of the classroom.
+This should be away from background noise such as open doors to hallways, windows or active areas, as much as possible.

-- Visual Stimulation – A student who is hard-of-hearing or deaf often has very good visual skills which can be utilized as an area of strength.
-Always face the class when giving oral instruction, especially in the direction of the student and, when possible, use direct eye contact.
-Try not to turn your back to the class while talking as facial cues are an important source of information.
-Speak in a natural tone.
+- Always face the class when giving oral instruction, especially in the direction of the student.
+When possible, use direct eye contact.
+Try not to turn your back to the class while talking, as facial cues are an important source of information.

-- Use the chalkboard, an overhead, or a handout to reinforce spoken presentations to the extent practical.
+- Use the board, power point, or hand-outs to reinforce spoken presentations to the extent possible.

 PASS Office, Plymouth State University